connorhipps/alfred-quick-looker/README.md

-# An Alfred Workflow for Quick Access to HC Looker Data 📊
+# An Alfred Workflow for Quick Access to Individual Looker Data 📊

 README information to follow.
 In the meantime, enjoy an AI-generated picture of a kitten.